mjauvin/wn-faq-plugin/README.md

 # StudioAzura FAQ

 Frequently Asked Questions (FAQs).
-Supports Multiple FAQ, each with their own Categories and Question.
+Supports Multiple FAQ, each with their own Categories and Questions.

 ## Installation